zoharcohavy/simulations/README.md

 Unfortunately I cant pay you for it..
 #pioneers #depression #sadness

-gary inmendham (youtube) - Taught me a ton of philosophy, how to enjoy art, why I shouldn't kill myself, pretty much all the force bit theory, 2+2+2 is too complex for my weak and feeble mind.
+gary inmendham (youtube) - Taught me a ton of philosophy, why I shouldn't kill myself, pretty much all the force bit theory, 2+2+2 is too complex for my weak and feeble mind.

 Physics: https://www.youtube.com/user/DraftScience